KateDoro/MovieProject/README.md

 The final dashboard should be clear, interactive, and visually compelling, enabling Netflix to make data-driven decisions.
 ### Data Source
-Movie Data : The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie's performance (box office and budget), actors, directors and genres. u can download original datasource here:[Movie Dataset Excel file](https://github.com/user-attachments/files/23946029/Movie.dashboard.xlsx)
+Movie Data : The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie's performance (box office and budget), actors, directors and genres. u can download original datasource here:[Movie Dataset Excel file](https://github.com/user-attachments/files/23946215/NMP.Dashboard.clean.xlsx)
+)

 ### Tools
-- Power Query - I used Power Query for Data Cleaning
+1. Power Query - I used Power Query for Data Cleaning
-- Excel - I used Excel for Data Analysis
+2. Excel - I used Excel for Data Analysis
-- Pivot Tables - for Creating the dashboard and Visualizations
+3. Pivot Tables - for Creating the dashboard and Visualizations

+### Data Cleaning

+- Data loading and inspection.
+- Handling errors, missing values.
+- Data cleaning and formatting.
+The excel file after the data cleaning & preparation process can be downloaded here -